mattermost/docs/doc/charts/gitlab/gitlab-runner/index.md

 ## Using docker-in-docker

 In order to run docker-in-docker, the runner container needs to be privileged to have access to the needed capabilities.
 To enable it set the `privileged` value to `true`.
+See the [upstream documentation](https://docs.gitlab.com/runner/install/kubernetes.html#running-docker-in-docker-containers-with-gitlab-runners) in regards to why this is does not default to `true`.

 ### Security concerns